-- We recommend installing a buffer tank as a hydraulic compensator for hydraulic isolation of the heating circuit.
-Hydraulic isolation is required when: - different inlet temperatures are to be realised, e.g. underfloor heating/radiators - the pressure drop of the heat distribution system is greater than 80 kPa - with the use of further heat generators, such as combustible burners for solid fuel, solar or bivalent systems. - Perform a pipe-network calculation before installing the heat pump.
+- We recommend installing a buffer tank as a hydraulic compensator for hydraulic isolation of the heating cycle.
+Hydraulic isolation is required when: different inlet temperatures are to be realised, e.g. underfloor heating/radiators the pressure drop of the heat distribution system is greater than 80 kPa with the use of further heat generators, such as solid fuel boilers, solar or bivalent systems. - Perform a pipe-network calculation before installing the heat pump.
 After installing the heat pump, it is necessary to perform a hydraulic balancing of the heating circuit. - Protect underfloor heating systems against excessively high inlet temperatures. - Do not reduce pipe diameters for the inlet and return flow connections to the heat pump before connecting a buffer tank. - Plan for air bleed valves and drain-off taps at appropriate places. - Flush the system's entire pipe network before connecting the heat pump. - One or, where necessary, several expansion vessels must be designed for the entire hydraulic system. - The system pressure of the entire pipe network is to be matched to the hydraulic system and must be checked when the heat pump is turned off.
-Also update the static-pressure form supplied with the heat pump. - As delivered, the safety assembly consists of a pressure gauge, a bleeder and a safety valve.
-It is to be mounted to the pipe connection provided on the indoor unit. - System separation is required if no oxygen diffusion-tight pipe has been used, and in systems in which contaminants are already present.
+Also update the static-pressure form supplied with the heat pump. - As delivered, the safety assembly consists of a pressure gauge, a bleeding valve and a safety valve.
+It is to be mounted to the pipe connection provided on the indoor unit.

-Fig. 66: Safety assembly
+Fig. 52: Safety assembly

-- 1: Pressure gauge - 2: Automatic bleeding valve - 3: Safety valve - Install the dirt trap delivered with the unit outside the heat pump in the return flow.
+- 1: Pressure gauge - 2: Automatic bleeding valve - 3: Safety valve - System separation is required if no oxygen diffusion-tight pipe has been used, and in systems in which contaminants are already present. - Install the dirt trap delivered with the unit outside the heat pump in the return flow.
 Ensure that the dirt trap remains accessible for inspection. - Be sure to position one gate valve upstream and another downstream of the dirt trap.
-This ensures that the dirt trap can be checked at any time without loosing water. - The dirt trap must be checked during every maintenance of the system. - Additionally, a hand-operated bleeder is installed in the indoor unit on the heat pump for additional bleeding. - All exposed metallic surfaces must be additionally insulated. - Cooling mode via the heating circuit requires a complete vapour density insulation along the entire length of the pipework. - All outgoing heating circuits, including the connections for water heating, are to be secured against the ingress of circulating water by means of check valves. - Before being placed in service, the system must be thoroughly flushed.
+This ensures that the dirt trap can be checked at any time without loosing water. - The dirt trap must be checked during every maintenance of the system. - Additionally, a hand-operated bleeder is installed on the heat pump for additional bleeding. - All exposed metallic surfaces must be additionally insulated. - Cooling mode via the heating circuit requires a completely vapour diffusion tight insulation along the entire length of the pipework. - All outgoing heating cycles, including the connections for water heating, are to be secured against the ingress of circulating water by means of check valves. - Before being placed in service, the system must be thoroughly flushed.
 Conduct a seal test and perform a thorough bleeding of both the indoor unit and the entire system - repeatedly, if necessary, in acc. with DIN standards.